 Learn.
 Grow.
 Lead.

-The middle school offers a small-community learning environment and a nurturing setting during a time of great personal transition.
+The middle school offers a small, community-learning environment and a nurturing setting during a time of great personal transition.
 Students are encouraged to think for themselves, test their assumptions and develop sound learning skills, all setting the stage for high school success.
 The holistic curriculum includes not only rigorous academics, but also essential life and leadership skills.
 Our middle school students enjoy a smooth and successful transition to the high school.
-Learn more about Eastside Catholic Middle School program.
+Learn more about the Eastside Catholic Middle School program.

 Personal and Spiritual Growth